 “I don’t know why.
 I guess I was scared he’d go to jail and then scared he’d get out.
 And if he got out, he would have killed me.”

-But the 911 operator kept talking, asking Kate if her abuser was still there.
+But the 911 operator kept talking, asking Kate if the abuser was still there.
 She said yes.
 Did he have any guns?
 She said yes, he had a gun on him.
 She turned around at that moment.
-Her abuser was facing her, pointing his gun at her head.
+He was facing her, pointing a gun at her head.

 Kate ducked.
-The first bullet hit her in the right shoulder and she fell to the ground, the 911 operator still on the phone as her abuser shot her at least six more times.
+The first bullet hit her in the right shoulder and she fell to the ground; the 911 operator was on the phone as the abuser shot her at least six more times.

 A Story of Survival

-Kate woke up in the hospital unsure of how much time had passed—days, maybe.
-A friend informed her that her abuser was dead—he had shot himself before the police had arrived that night.
+Kate woke up in the hospital unsure of how much time had passed—days, maybe?
+A friend informed her that the abuser was dead—he had shot himself before the police had arrived that night.